rexhip/rexhip/docs/execution_order.md

 ----------------------------------

 This are the main rule of execution in the library, and all the rules apply at the same time.
-As mention on the top, the user should need to worry about the order she or he just need to know that they all will be executed, regardsless in which order.
+As mention on the top, the developer should need to worry about the order she or he just need to know that they all will be executed, regardsless in which order.